alekstar/matrix-library/README.txt

-Class Matrix where included basic operations with matrices.
+Class Matrix where basic operations with matrices are included.